-We spent a week exploring the area around Lake Titicaca on our recent trip to Bolivia and Peru and got a chance to visit 4 out of the 6 islands.
+We spent a week exploring the area around Lake Titicaca, Bolivia on our recent trip to South America and got a chance to visit 4 out of the 6 islands.
 We started in La Paz, and with the help of Peru Hop, we made our way to Copacabana, the gateway to Isla del Sol, and then continued onwards to Puno, the getaway to Uros, Amanti and Taquile islands in Peru.

-Our first stop on Lake Titicaca was Isla del Sol, one of the largest islands on the lake located on the Bolivian side, about 2 hours away from the town of Copacabana.
-The island plays an import role in the Inca religion with many legends and stories identifying Isla del Sol as the birthplace of the sun, or the sun god.
+Our first stop on Lake Titicaca was Isla del Sol, one of the largest islands on Lake Titicaca, Bolivia.
+Located on the Bolivian side, about 2 hours away from the town of Copacabana.
+The island plays an important role in the Inca religion with many legends and stories identifying Isla del Sol as the birthplace of the sun, or the Sun God.

 First stop was the unique floating islands of Uros, a chain of about 70-80 islands built from totora reeds.
 Each island appeared to be no more than 30-40m wide and was said to house one family of about 10-15 people.

 To be honest, we found this part of the tour to be incredibly touristy and unauthentic.
 Once on the island, we were greeted by women, men, and children dressed in colourful traditional clothing.
-They performed a little welcome song and posed for photos, while our guide gave us a short explanation of the way of life on the islands.
+They performed a little welcome song and posed for photos, while our guide gave us a short explanation of the way of life on the Lake Titicaca Floating Islands.